giorginolab/infix2pharmml/index.md

 The converter works in either **single-statement** or **stand-alone model** mode.

-* In **single-statement** mode it converts a variety of statement types into the equivalent PharmML constructs, one at a time.
-The user is responsible of combining them, and supplying boilerplate code in order to get a fully-functional (e.g., XML-valid) model.

 * In **stand-alone mode** it creates a mostly ready-to-run model (encompassing only structural equations).
 In this mode, several statements can be provided separated by semicolons.
 Statement types are restricted to variable and derivative variable definitions.

+* In **single-statement** mode it converts a variety of statement types into the equivalent PharmML constructs, one at a time.
+The user is responsible of combining them, and supplying boilerplate code in order to get a fully-functional (e.g., XML-valid) model.

-Stand-alone mode is intended to jump-start development, and it is not a full-fledged modeling tool.
+Note that this tool is intended to jump-start development; it is not a full-fledged modeling language.